 An active Heeler is a happy Heeler!
 Being a working dog, he has high energy levels.

-You cannot maintain a couch potato lifestyle with this breed around, as he will need at least 2 hours of exercise every day.
+You cannot maintain a couch potato lifestyle with this breed around, as he will need 1 to 2 hrs of exercise every day.

 Your Heeler’s daily activities may include fetch, advanced obedience training, and agility training.